jessedmayer/ALMA-Take-Home-Exercise/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Project Tech Requirements
+- [x] Create a system design to fulfill the above requirements.
+- [x] Use JsonForms to implement the lead form in a configuration driven way.
+- [x] Use Next.js to implement the application.
+- [In Progress] Implement API routes using Next.js API support or mock the API endpoints if necessary.
+- [x] Implement a mock authentication mechanism to protect the internal leads list UI.
+- [ ] Use a state management library (e.g., Redux) to manage the state of the leads.
+- [ ] Implement file upload for the resume/CV.
+- [x] Implement form validation to ensure all required fields are filled in correctly.
+- [ ] Style the application using CSS or a CSS-in-JS library (e.g., styled-components).

+## System Design
+- Database: mongodb with mongoose for database management
+- Authentication: next-auth for authenticating access to leads data

 ## Learn More